Council Approved Dropped Kerb Contractors

 Drop Kerb Specialists in Moorhaigh

-Kerb drops, also known as vehicle access crossovers, are an alteration to the footpath.
+Kerb drops, also referred to as vehicle access crossovers, are an alteration to the footpath.
 It involves lowering the kerb and preparing new foundations to the paving to enable a car to be driven onto the front area of a property.

 Vehicle access cross overs consist normally of 3 or 4 dropped kerbs with a tapered or transition kerb on either side.
 The conventional maximum total width at road level for a VAC is 3.6 metres (i.e. normally 4 kerbs).